csh0711/quarkus-kotlin-mockk/README.md

 ```
 ./gradlew clean test
 ```
-Or directly as usual in the IDE, e.g. IntelliJ. `Run` > `RestControllerTestsWithBeforeEach.kt etc.
+Or directly as usual in the IDE, e.g. IntelliJ.
+E.g. `Run` > `RestControllerTestsWithBeforeEach.kt` etc.